XuanNiLeong/sa-takehome-project-python/README.md

 # Stripe E-Commerce Payment Project (Xuan's SA Take-Home Project)
 A simple e-commerce application built in Python using the Flask framework, demonstrating Stripe payment integration with Stripe's Payment Element.
+The Stripe test account is set to the United Kingdom region, so it uses the payment methods available in the UK.